jojosam90/imagesegmentation/README.md

 - Pick the bounding box with the highest value for IoU and suppress the other bounding boxes for identifying the same object

 ## Mask R-CNN Keywords

+**Backbone Network — implemented as ResNet 101 and Feature Pyramid Network (FPN), this network extracts the initial feature maps which are forward propagated to other components.**

+**Region Proposal Network(RPN)—is used to extract Region of Interest(ROI) from images and Non-max suppression is applied to select the most appropriate bounding boxes or ROI generated from RPN.**

+**ROI Align — wraps Region of Interest(ROI) into fixed dimensions.**

+**Fully Connected Layers — consists of two parallel layers, one uses softmax for classification and the other regression for bounding box prediction.**

+**Mask Classifier — generates a binary mask for each instance in an image.**

 **1.Backbone**

 ![image](https://user-images.githubusercontent.com/77944932/165269404-63b0aee0-7fee-4c75-9032-bd866ac1f7fd.png)